Amid soaring inflation, alarms sounded about central banks’ focus on climate change, racial justice

 “However, that is only half of the Fed’s mandate in its conduct of monetary policy,” he wrote.
 “It is also mandated to promote high employment.
 [Fed Chairman Jerome] Powell has made a sharp break with his predecessors in placing an equal priority on high employment, recognizing the enormous gains to the country from maintaining low rates of unemployment.
 As Powell has noted, the big winners from low rates of unemployment are those at the bottom end of the labor market — the people who face the most discrimination.”

 U.S. consumer prices rose by 5.4% in September from a year earlier, the Labor Department reported last week, equaling the largest annual gain since 2008.
-Mr. Biden said in July that the high inflation was “temporary,” but some top economists now say it will likely persist through most of 2022.
+Mr. Biden said in July that the high inflation rate was temporary, but some top economists now say it will likely persist through most of 2022.

-“These pressures will remain until sometime in the middle of next year,” said Gita Gopinath, chief economist of the International Monetary Fund, on CBS’ “Face the Nation” on Sunday.
+“These pressures will remain until sometime in the middle of next year,” Gita Gopinath, chief economist of the International Monetary Fund, said on CBS’s “Face the Nation” on Sunday.
 “And then we should see us returning to more normal levels of inflation towards the end of next year.
-But this is going to take some time and we are certainly seeing costs go up.
+But this is going to take some time, and we are certainly seeing costs go up.
 Energy prices have risen again sharply at this time of the year, and that’s going to feed into headline inflation.”

 Treasury Secretary Janet Yellen, a former Fed chair, disagreed with Mr. Summers’ assessment.

-“I think he‘s wrong, I don’t think we’re about to lose control of inflation,” she said on “State of the Union” on CNN.
-“As we make further progress on the pandemic, I expect these [supply-chain] bottlenecks to subside.
+“I think he’s wrong.
+I don’t think we’re about to lose control of inflation,” she said on “State of the Union” on CNN.
+“As we make further progress on the pandemic, I expect these [supply chain] bottlenecks to subside.
 Americans will return to the labor force as conditions improve.”

-She said Democrats’ $1.9 trillion COVID relief package last spring “partially has caused this high demand for goods,” but said it has also “been very important in making sure that the pandemic hasn’t had a scarring effect on American workers.”
+She said Democrats’ $1.9 trillion COVID-19 relief package this spring “partially has caused this high demand for goods,” but it has also “been very important in making sure that the pandemic hasn’t had a scarring effect on American workers.”

 “It’s given them enough income and support to get through this without — while still being able to put food on their table and keep roofs over their heads,” Ms. Yellen told host Jake Tapper.

-Mr. Summers cited several reasons for what he called his “very considerable concern,” including lax monetary policy, soaring home prices, a record federal budget deficit and excess household savings.
-He said central banks are not preparing investors for the harsh actions that will be needed to control inflation.
+Mr. Summers cited several reasons for what he called his “very considerable concern,” including lax monetary policy, soaring housing prices, a record federal budget deficit and excess household savings.
+He said central banks are not preparing investors for the drastic actions needed to control inflation.

 “If those actions come, they’re going to be very shocking and very painful in financial markets,” he said.

 Republican lawmakers have expressed mounting concern about the Fed’s focus.
-In March, Sen. Pat Toomey of Pennsylvania, the top Republican on the Senate Banking Committee, opened an inquiry into “mission creep” at the U.S. central bank’s 12 regional outposts.
+In March, Sen. Patrick J. Toomey of Pennsylvania, the top Republican on the Senate Banking Committee, opened an inquiry into “mission creep” at the central bank’s 12 regional outposts.

 He demanded information on the Federal Reserve Bank of San Francisco’s research into climate economics.

-“A sizable portion of FRBSF research appears to be focused on how matters unrelated to monetary policy impact narrow subgroups of people,” Mr. Toomey wrote in a letter to San Francisco Fed chief Mary Daly.
+“A sizable portion of FRBSF research appears to be focused on how matters unrelated to monetary policy impact narrow subgroups of people,” Mr. Toomey wrote in a letter to Mary C. Daly, the president and CEO of the Federal Reserve Bank of San Francisco.

-Mr. Toomey and his fellow Republicans have pointed to the Federal Reserve Banks of Atlanta, San Francisco and Minneapolis as being the most active in pushing social-justice causes.
+Mr. Toomey and his fellow Republicans said the Federal Reserve banks of Atlanta, San Francisco and Minneapolis are the most active in pushing social justice causes.

-The bank of Minneapolis, for example, has taken steps to combat racial inequality since George Floyd’s death in police custody last year.
+The bank of Minneapolis has taken steps to combat racial inequality since George Floyd’s death in police custody last year.
 The bank, led by Neel Kashkari, who led the Troubled Asset Relief Program under President Obama, has made a public “commitment to dismantling structural racism.”

-The Fed has begun including climate change in its financial stability report, joining the Network of Central Banks and Supervisors for Greening the Financial System.
-It also created a committee to evaluate the potential impact of climate change on banks and markets.
+The Fed has begun including climate change in its financial stability report and has joined the Network of Central Banks and Supervisors for Greening the Financial System.
+It also has created a committee to evaluate the potential impact of climate change on banks and markets.

-“We question both the purpose and efficacy of climate-related banking regulation and scenario analysis, especially because the Federal Reserve lacks jurisdiction over and expertise in environmental matters,” Mr. Toomey and the other Republican senators told the Fed in a letter.
+“We question both the purpose and efficacy of climate-related banking regulation and scenario analysis, especially because the Federal Reserve lacks jurisdiction over and expertise in environmental matters,” Mr. Toomey and the other Republican senators told the Fed.
 “This effort is not grounded in science or economics, but is instead a self-fulfilling prophesy: claim there are financial risks with energy exploration and other disfavored investments then use the levers of government — via the unelected bureaucracy — to ban or limit those activities.”

 Sign up for Daily Newsletters